TRSS-Research/SAAC/README.md

-**PLEASE NOTE: The [main branch](https://github.com/TRSS-Research/SAAC/tree/main) is the development of the facia command line tool.
-Documentation for installing and using facia can be found [here](https://github.com/TRSS-Research/SAAC/tree/main/saac)**
+**PLEASE NOTE: The [main branch](https://github.com/TRSS-Research/SAAC/tree/main) is focused on the development of the FACIA command line tool, which enables users to perform audits on image generation models of their choice.
+Documentation for installing and using FACIA can be found [here](https://github.com/TRSS-Research/SAAC/tree/main/saac).**

-**The [evaluation_structure branch](https://github.com/TRSS-Research/SAAC/tree/evaluation_structure) preserves the data and project structure as it was during the initial evaluation.**
+**The [evaluation_structure branch](https://github.com/TRSS-Research/SAAC/tree/evaluation_structure) preserves the data and project structure as it was during the initial audit of MidJourney .**

 *****